lucasgodshalk/Antsy/Readme.md

 This a version 1.0 library.
 Because it leans heavily on aspnet this framework should theoretically be relatively robust, but no guarantees.
-Note that the host will not listen for https connections (Just stick your favorite reverse proxy in front and do ssl termination there).
+Note that the host will not listen for https connections (just stick your favorite reverse proxy in front and do https termination there).

 Nuget: